blazium-engine/blazium-docs/tutorials/platform/web/javascript_bridge.rst

 Interacting with JavaScript
 ---------------------------

-Sometimes, when exporting Godot for the Web, it might be necessary to interface with external JavaScript code like third-party SDKs, libraries, or simply to access browser features that are not directly exposed by Godot.
+Sometimes, when exporting Blazium for the Web, it might be necessary to interface with external JavaScript code like third-party SDKs, libraries, or simply to access browser features that are not directly exposed by Blazium.

-The ``JavaScriptBridge`` singleton provides methods to wrap a native JavaScript object into a Godot :ref:`JavaScriptObject <class_JavaScriptObject>` that tries to feel natural in the context of Godot scripting (e.g. GDScript and C#).
+The ``JavaScriptBridge`` singleton provides methods to wrap a native JavaScript object into a Blazium :ref:`JavaScriptObject <class_JavaScriptObject>` that tries to feel natural in the context of Blazium scripting (e.g. GDScript and C#).

 The :ref:`JavaScriptBridge.get_interface() <class_JavaScriptBridge_method_get_interface>`
 method retrieves an object in the global scope.